Music / Of Montreal

 - Camp Gay: Kevin Barnes' alter ego Georgie Fruit.

-- Camp Straight: Despite his flamboyant dress style at live shows, Barnes is Happily Married to Nina Aimee Grøttland.
+- Camp Straight: Despite his flamboyant dress style at live shows, Barnes is straight and was Happily Married to Nina Aimee Grøttland until 2013.

 - Barnes even remarked in interviews that he wished to be gay out of fascination with LGBT culture, but someday realized that he just wasn't gay at all.